“Comping” The Crimson

 What We Print

 The Harvard Crimson is the only breakfast-table daily newspaper in Cambridge, Mass.
-The Crimson publishes every morning, Monday through Friday, except on federal and University holidays.
-In addition to the daily newspaper, The Crimson publishes an arts section on Tuesdays and Fridays as well as Fifteen Minutes, the weekend magazine of The Crimson, on Thursdays.
-Our presses are also available for third-party contract printing.
-Call (617) 576-6600 for more information.
+The Crimson publishes every morning, Monday through Friday, except on federal and University holidays, and prints weekly on Fridays.
+The Crimson publishes an Arts section on Tuesdays.
+Fifteen Minutes, the magazine of The Crimson, publishes weekly online and prints a monthly glossy edition.

 History of The Crimson